Frank Gorshin: Career

 Gorshin's first film role was Between Heaven and Hell.
 In the late 1950s, Gorshin had roles in B-movies such as Hot Rod Girl (1956), Dragstrip Girl (1957) and Invasion of the Saucer Men (1957).
 In 1960, he was featured in Bells are Ringing, playing the Method Actor while doing a Marlon Brando impression.
 As a dramatic actor, he often played "tough guys" like those played by one of his favorite targets of impressions, James Cagney, whom he was said to resemble.
 He did take a comic turn, though, as the hipster jazz bassist Basil (paired with singer Connie Francis) in Where the Boys Are (1960), as a bumbling kidnapper in the Hayley Mills vehicle That Darn Cat!
 (1965), and as a boss-behind-bars for laughs in Otto Preminger's comedy Skidoo (1968).

 In 1962, Gorshin was cast as Billy Roy Fix in the episode "The Fire Dancer" of the NBC modern Western television series Empire, starring Richard Egan as the rancher Jim Redigo.

 From 1966 to 1968, Gorshin played the Riddler on ABC's 1960s live-action television series Batman, starring Adam West and Burt Ward, and was nominated for an Emmy Award (Outstanding Performance by an Actor in a Supporting Role in a Comedy).
 Gorshin's portrayal of the character included a high-pitched, deranged cackle, inspired by that of Tommy Udo (Richard Widmark) in Kiss of Death (1947).
 Gorshin disliked the Riddler's original unitard costume from the comics, and had a green business suit and bowler hat marked with question marks created as an alternative, a variant of which would be later adapted in the comics itself.
 He played the Riddler in ten episodes as well as the 1966 theatrical film, but a pay dispute with ABC prior to season 2 resulted in him being replaced by John Astin for two episodes.
-Gorshin was very angry about being replaced by Astin, but he agreed to return in Season 3 in an episode entitled "Ring Around The Riddler".
+Gorshin was very angry about being replaced by Astin, but he agreed to return in a third-season episode entitled "Ring Around The Riddler".
 He reprised the role in the 1979 television film Legends of the Superheroes.

-Gorshin also had a memorable role in the 1969 Star Trek episode "Let That Be Your Last Battlefield" as the bigoted half-whiteface, half-blackface alien Bele from the planet Cheron.
+Gorshin also had a role in the 1969 Star Trek episode "Let That Be Your Last Battlefield" as the bigoted half-whiteface, half-blackface alien Bele from the planet Cheron.
 Contrary to popular rumor and several news articles, Gorshin did not receive an Emmy nomination for this role.